FIFA World Cup 2022: Enraged fans make SHOCKING revelations from inside fan village tents

 Enraged fans at FIFA World Cup 2022 are slamming the fan village organisers for not giving the experience worth the huge charges they have paid for the tents.
 What is going on inside the Qatar fan village tents?
 Read on to know

-Thousands of people who flocked to Qatar for enjoying the biggest football tournament, FIFA World Cup 2022, have opted to stay at fan villages in Qatar.
+Thousands of people who flocked to Qatar for enjoying the biggest football tournament, FIFA World Cup 2022, opted to stay at the fan villages in Qatar.
 According to reports, these fan villages provide guests on a tight budget with an alternative to Doha's pricey standard hotels.
-Fans, however, have expressed their anger in a number of videos about where they recorded their experience of residing in fan villages.
+Fans, however, have expressed their anger in a number of videos in which they recorded their experience of residing in fan villages.
 Many of the furious fans are complaining of dirty tap water and some of them are unhappy with the unavailability of air conditioning facility inside the tents amid hot weather.

-According to a video report dated November 24 published by GiveMeSport on their facebook channel, a fan complained of the hot weather and lack of AC facility to cater to their woes.
+According to a video report dated November 24 published by GiveMeSport on their Facebook channel, a fan complained of the hot weather and lack of AC facility.
 "There are hundreds of tents that are empty here.
 It is really really hot today, the hottest day so far that I have been here.
 I am really light-headed because of the heat and it is so humid in the tent."

-"There has been so many issues in the last couple of days.
+"There have been so many issues in the last couple of days.
 The first day, obviously I thought, it's alright, it's not too bad, but oh god."

 While complaining of the flies which, as per him, swarm the tents, the fan in the video can be seen ranting about it at length.
 "And it would have been a really good idea for them to put some sort of deterrent up, even a cheap one, just to sort the 'fly situation'.
 There would have been hordes of them.
 I bought some fly screen to hopefully sort with the fly situation and it's not helping because I think they'd come in and start sticking to the fly screen."